justinfagnani/dado/README.md

       Foo get foo;
     }

+See the tests for more examples.

 Principles
 ----------

-  1. _Idiomatic_ Dart is a different language that JavaScript or Java and has different capabilities and styles.
+  1. __Idiomatic__ Dart is a different language that JavaScript or Java and has different capabilities and styles.
 Part of Dado's different approach is driven by a desire to figure out exactly what a Dart DI framework could look like.
 We try to use language features to drive configuration whenever possible.
-  2. _Simplicity_ Dado has very few concepts, `Module`s are both configuration and container, so there's no separate injector as in Guice.
+  2. __Simplicity__ Dado has very few concepts, Modules are both configuration and container, so there's no separate injector as in Guice.
      Dado only support constructor injection.
-  3. _Toolability_ Dado modules are configured by defining members on a `Module` subclass.
+  3. __Toolability__ Dado modules are configured by defining members on a Module subclass.
 The return type of the variable or method defines the binding.
      This means that 'Find References' will show the module.
 It also means that the module can be used to get instances in a type-safe manner, by calling a method, so you get code-completion if you use the module directly.
-  4. _Hierarchical_ Dart is at home on the web and in the DOM, and the DOM is hierarchical.
+  4. __Hierarchical__ Dart is at home on the web and in the DOM, and the DOM is hierarchical.
 Interesting applications of DI will involve bindings per-node that are visible to subtrees.
-Enabling this is a high priority for Dado.
+Enabling this is a high priority for Dado, so deeply hierarchical modules should perform well.

 Example